Find a Sports Psychologist

 Remote only

 Taylor Sorenson is a Psychologist in undefined, undefined.
-They treat Athletic Performance, Athletic/Sports performance, Self-Esteem.
+They treat Attention Deficit Hyperactivity Disorder (ADHD), Athletic Performance, Academic Concerns.

 I strive to create a warm and welcoming environment to all athletes seeking care at my practice.